christianharris-3/PyUI/README.md

   - 'rounded' Rounds the corners of the triangle, default = 0
 - 'pause' Two rectangles to represent a pause button
   - 'rounded' Rounds the corners of the Rectangle, default = 0
-- 'skip' A rectange and play image together, giving a skip simbol.
+- 'skip' A rectange and play image together, giving a skip symbol.
   - 'rounded' Rounds the rectangle and play image, defulat = 0
   - 'thickness' Changes the width of the rectangle, default = 0.25
   - 'offset' Changes the x position of the rectangle relative to the triangle, default = -0.35